RJBraxton/Hermes/README.md

 *	Sorting/ordering on posts page.
 *	Work on a unified color scheme/plan for buttons.
 *	Custom angular filter for showing summaries and titles.
 If greater than a certain amount of characters, substr and add “…”
-*	Add in moment.js to get times a bit more legible.
 *   Note - MAMP is set to Berlin time.
 We should consider switching to GMT, or just go with the server's time zone.
 *	Tiering for pages? childOf, etc
 *	Dynamic titles on blog posts
+*   Hidden/Draft pages and posts.

 ### > Thoughts for the future
 *	Pages